jordy248/jordy248-pelican/content/fivethirtyeight_riddler_2020-05-09.md

 If we first peek at one of the sides and notice a 6 after drawing a domino, things get a bit trickier.

-Conditional probability tells us how to find the probability of some event of interest given some other event:
+Conditional probability tells us how to find the probability of some event of interest (that we don't know the probability of) given some other event (that we do know the probability of):

 $$P(A | B) = \frac{P(A \cap B)}{P(B)}$$